Best Employer of Record in Dubai: Top EORs of 2026

 RemoFirst

-The best EOR providers for hiring in Dubai in 2026 are RemoFirst (starting at $199/mo), Remote (starting at $599/mo), and Multiplier (starting at $400/mo), based on our 10-category rating system covering 8 providers.
+The best EOR providers in 2026 are RemoFirst (starting at $199/mo), Remote (starting at $699/mo), and Multiplier (starting at $400/mo), scored on The Borderless Standard, our 10-pillar framework, across 8 providers.

 If you get the employment structure wrong in Dubai, you won't know immediately.
 Gratuity miscalculations accumulate quietly and contract compliance issues can be undetected until someone leaves or a dispute is filed.